 Not Guilty Plea

 By pleading “Not Guilty” you exercise your right to a public trial at which the People of the State of New York, must prove, beyond a reasonable doubt, that you have committed the offense alleged in the ticket.
 At the trial you will have the right to hear, see and challenge the evidence submitted including, confronting, by cross-examination, the Police Officer, or other witnesses who testify against you.
 You have the right to have witnesses testify on your behalf and you may, but are not required to, testify on your own behalf.
 However, you need not call any witnesses as the People bear the burden of proof and must prove your guilt beyond a reasonable doubt.
 After hearing all of the evidence submitted at the trial, the Judge will determine whether or not the People have proven guilt beyond a reasonable doubt, and will render a decision.

-By Pleading “Guilty” you waive your right to a trial at which the People of the State of New York, represented by the City Traffic Prosecutor's Office, must prove beyond a reasonable doubt that you committed the offense alleged in the accusatory instrument.
+By Pleading “Guilty” you waive your right to a trial at which the People of the State of New York, represented by the District Attorney’s Office, must prove beyond a reasonable doubt that you committed the offense alleged in the accusatory instrument.
 A Plea of Guilty will subject you to sentencing by the Judge to any legally authorized sentence.

 Hire an Attorney